mnot/I-D/httpbis-alt-svc/draft.md

 time when it is considered fresh; see {{switching}} for specific recommendations.

+Clients with existing connections to alternate services are not required to fall back to the origin when its freshness lifetime ends; i.e., the caching mechanism is intended for limiting how long an alternate service can be used for establishing new requests, not limiting the use of existing ones.

 To mitigate risks associated with caching compromised values (see
 {{host_security}} for details), user agents SHOULD examine cached alternate services when they detect a change in network configuration, and remove any